symbiote/silverstripe-steamedclams/README.md

     LocalSocket: '/var/run/clamav/clamd.ctl'
 ```

-4) After running dev/build, all files should scan for viruses automatically during uploading / validation.
+5) After running dev/build?flush, all files should scan for viruses automatically during uploading / validation.
+If you are using

-5) To check to see if it's running properly, it should show that it's ONLINE at: http://{mysite.com}/admin/clamav
+6) To check to see if it's running properly, it should show that it's ONLINE at: http://{mysite.com}/admin/clamav

 # Configuration